humanitec-hackteam5/deploymentset-svc/README.md

     $ mockgen -source=main.go -destination=modeler_mock.go -package=main modeler

+## Testing with a database

+The Go unit tests do not cover any of the database code.
+Tests on this can be run as follows:

+Build the image and run it with docker-compose:

+    $ docker-compose build && docker-compose up

+Build the package and run the integration tests:

+    $ cd tests/integration
+    $ npm install
+    $ node index.js

 ## Implementation Notes
 The code is divided into a reusable package `humanitec.io/deploymentset-svc/pkg/depset` a command that provides the service endpoints itself.
 ### humanitec.io/deploymentset-svc/pkg/depset